ibp-network/RFCs/proposals/007-ibp-branding-and-website.md

 # RFC-007: IBP Branding and Website
 ## Summary

-IBP currently does not have a well-designed branding and website that corresponds to the sophistication of the distributed infrastructure solution it provides.
-Branding and design are crucial to the positioning and success of IBP within the distributed infrastructure space, both in the Polkadot ecosystem and beyond.
+While IBP offers a competitive distributed infrastructure solution, its current branding and website do not fully reflect this level of sophistication.
+Strong branding and design are crucial to the positioning and success of IBP within the distributed infrastructure space, both in the Polkadot ecosystem and beyond.

-There is an IBP website at [ibp.network](https://ibp.network) mirrored by [dotters.network](https://dotters.network), but it falls short of a professional design, and completely lacks branding.
+The existing website, available at [ibp.network](https://ibp.network) and mirrored at [dotters.network](https://dotters.network), has the potential for further improvement in terms of design and branding to align better with the technical solution provided by the IBP.

 Helikon Labs proposes to lead a branding and design initiative that will transform the presentation, positioning and perception of IBP, ultimately resulting in better business prospects.